koliseoapi/help/content/about/privacy.md

 We do not share personal information with third parties unless one of the following circumstances applies:

-- **With our event organizers**.
-We only share with event organizers the minimum information to be able to contact you for updates about events that you are attending to.
+- **With event organizers**.
+We only share with event organizers the minimum information to be able to contact you for updates about the event that you will be attending.
 - **Anonymized information**.
-We track cumulative, anonymized data about visits to our website.
-We may share parts of this anonymized information with event organizers.
+We track cumulative, anonymized statistics about our website.
+We may share parts of this information with third parties.
+This information cannot be used to track back to an individual.
 - **For legal reasons**.
 We will share personal information if reasonably necessary to:
   - Meet any applicable law or legal process.
   - Enforce applicable Terms of Service, including investigation of potential violations.